Filing for Bankruptcy in Debden, Saskatchewan

 If this sounds like you and you are experiencing some or all of the above, contact us today.

 How your situation can benefit from our solutions

 By turning to a consumer proposal process, you can pay off portions or all of your current unsecured debt through easy, monthly payments or over a specific period of time (maximum 5 years).

 Depending on the amount of debt you have, it may be possible for you to contact your creditors directly and negotiate a lower interest rate or a repayment schedule that works for you.

-Debt consolidation gives you the opportunity to merge your current financial debt into a single monthly repayment, letting you pay multiple creditors.
+Debt consolidation merges your debt into a single monthly repayment, allowing you to repay multiple creditors.